Faculty Expert Profile

 - Zanvyl Krieger School of Arts and Sciences

 - School of Advanced International Studies

-Ho-Fung Hung is a professor of political economy at the Johns Hopkins Department of Sociology and at the Paul H. Nitze School of Advanced International Studies.
+Ho-fung Hung is the Henry M. and Elizabeth P. Wiesenfeld Professor in Political Economy at the Johns Hopkins Department of Sociology and at the Johns Hopkins School of Advanced International Studies (SAIS).

-He has also been quoted frequently about how China responded to the coronavirus COVID-19.
-Hung is willing to discuss how the secretive nature of the Chinese government and its repression of the press adds to delays in responding to epidemics at the local level.
-He also has talked about how racism and xenophobia emerges against the cultures where pandemics begin, a reaction that ends up aiding the spread of such diseases.
+Hung has also been quoted frequently about how China responded to the coronavirus COVID-19.
+He is willing to discuss how the secretive nature of the Chinese government and its repression of the press adds to delays in responding to epidemics at the local level.
+Hung also has talked about how racism and xenophobia emerges against the cultures where pandemics begin, a reaction that ends up aiding the spread of such diseases.